BabylonJS/OldDocumentationSite/content/generals/General/setup_visualStudio.md

 ---

-When we included the "src" folder it also included the .js files corresponding to the .ts, we have to remove them from the project as we don't want to see them.
+When we included the "src" folder it also included the .js files corresponding to the .ts, we have to remove them from the project as we have no use of them.
 The quickest way is to edit the Visual Studio project file.

 We will also fix the referenced nuget packages that are now incorrect because we moved the Visual Studio project one level up.